This post may contain affiliate links.

 Did you make this recipe?
 I’d love to hear about it!
 Please comment and leave a 5-star🌟 rating below.
 You can also follow us on Instagram, Facebook, Pinterest or subscribe to our newsletter to get a free e-Cookbook!

-Persian Style Branzino Recipe
+Persian Branzino Recipe

 Ingredients

-- 2 whole branzino, clean the insides
+- 2 whole branzino, Gutted and cleaned

 - 1 yellow onion, sliced